 Preparing for the hazard perception part

 ‘The official DVSA guide to hazard perception’ is a training DVD-ROM for Microsoft Windows and Mac OS X. It’s available from most high street book shops.
 You can also order it from The Stationery Office.

 5. Documents you need to take to your theory test

-You need to take both parts of your driving licence (the photocard and the paper counterpart) to the test.
+You need take your photocard driving licence to the test.